 Facts for the Visitor

-Visas, Currency, Climate, Cost of Visiting, Driving - all you need to know for your holiday in SA
+Visas, Climate, Currency - all you need to know for your holiday in Mozambique

 PLEASE NOTE: Countries can change their entry requirements at any time.
 Travel Butlers try to ensure that the information displayed here is correct, but the onus remains with the traveller to verify the information with the relevant High Commission or Embassy and ensure that they can comply with current passport and visa requirements.

-You are advised to contact your doctor or clinic around 4-8 weeks before your trip to check whether you need any vaccinations and to get their professional medical advice regarding travel to South Africa.
+You are advised to contact your doctor or clinic around 4-8 weeks before your trip to check whether you need any vaccinations and to get their professional medical advice regarding travel to Mozambique.

 To help avoid heatstroke, drink plenty of bottled water/fluids, and keep out of the midday sun.

-There is a risk of malaria in and around the Kruger National Park/Mpumalanga Province, the Limpopo (Northern) Province, and the north-eastern part of KwaZulu-Natal - check with your doctor about suitable antimalarial tablets.
+There is a risk of malaria in all areas of Mozambique - check with your doctor about suitable antimalarial tablets.
+Dengue fever can also be transmitted via mosquito bites.
 Try to avoid mosquito bites wherever possible - wear loose long-sleeved clothing and trousers, and use a repellent on clothing and exposed skin.

 language and people